agawronski/pandas_redshift/README.md

 If the table currently exists **IT WILL BE DROPPED** and then the pandas DataFrame will be put in it's place.

+If you set append = True the table will be appended to (if it exists).

 ```python
 # Connect to S3
 pr.connect_to_s3(aws_access_key_id = <aws_access_key_id>,